Naval Surface Force Commander visits Sasebo based ships

-170926-N-IO414-108 SASEBO, Japan (September 26, 2017) Engineman 2nd Class Ansley Cooke, from Atlanta, Ga., assigned to the Whidbey Island-class amphibious dock landing ship USS Germantown (LSD 42) shakes hands with Vice Adm.
-Tom Rowden, commander of Naval Surface Forces, U.S. Pacific Fleet, during a question and answer session of an all-hands call on the pier of Sasebo Heavy Industries Company shipyard.
-Rowden is visiting Sasebo, home of U.S. 7th Fleet’s forward-deployed amphibious ships, to better understand readiness challenges and to discuss the new command Naval Surface Group Western Pacific.
+170926-N-IO414-093 SASEBO, Japan (September 26, 2017) Vice Adm.
+Tom Rowden, commander, Naval Surface Forces, speaks with Sailors assigned to the Whidbey Island-class amphibious dock landing ship USS Germantown (LSD 42) during an all-hands call on the pier of Sasebo Heavy Industries Company shipyard.
+Rowden is visiting Fleet Activities Sasebo, home of U.S. 7th Fleet’s forward-deployed amphibious ships, to better understand forward-deployed readiness challenges and to discuss the role of the new Naval Surface Group Western Pacific organization.
 (U.S. Navy Photo by Mass Communication Specialist 2nd Class Jordan Crouch / Released)

 |Date Taken: